minhhoangbui/minhhoangbui.github.io/_posts/2019-01-16-retrieval.md

 In case of text, there are many methods that could help us to vectorize the documents, like:

 * Bag of Word (BoW): It is quite similar to the histogram in the visual domain.
 We count the occurrence of each word in the corpus, then make the vector with that.
-There is a major drawbacks with this idea: There are some words which appear in almost every document like *a, the, you, etc.*
+There is a major drawback with this idea: There are some words which appear in almost every document like *a, the, you, etc.*

 * TF-IDF: It uses the same idea of word count, but TF-IDF penalize the score of words which appear in different